Glasco, Kansas

 In 1883, William G. Cutler, in his book History of the State of Kansas, said that Glasco was “destined to be the metropolis of the southern and western part of the county.”
 At that time, the town boasted a doctor, a druggist, a hotel, a newspaper, a blacksmith, a livery, a harness shop, a grocer, a flour mill, a grain elevator, two lumber companies, and retail stores that sold clothing, hardware, shoes, and furniture.

-Glasco was incorporated as a city of the third class on April 14, 1886, and W. R. West was elected the first mayor.
+Glasco was incorporated as a third-class city on April 14, 1886, and W. R. West was elected the first mayor.

 J. W. Studt and his brother Adam established a dry goods and grocery business in 1887.